ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 end
 ```

-The CVI method mandates four parameters.
-Consult the [`ProdCVI`](@ref) documentation for a detailed explanation of these parameters.
+Consult the `ProdCVI` docstrings for a detailed explanation of these parameters.